-And God says to the philosopher: "Examine 22

-and see if you don't find a button there that can govern cold and heat?"
+And God says to the philosopher: "Examine and see if you don't find a button there that can govern cold and heat?"
 We all agree that heat is electricity in motion: the greater the velocity the higher the temperature.
 When we examine, if we find in the make-up of this machine, which is offered to you as a machine of perfection, that it has the power within itself to create heat, and not the power to destroy it, you have found an imperfection in the machine, which proves an imperfection in the Maker.
-The man who uses drugs and hypodermic syringe says you do not know your business.
+The man who uses drugs and the hypodermic syringe says you do not know your business.
 Take some of these things home with you.
-This is the first school which ever raised the flag on the globe, as far as history says, that God is Truth, and this can be proven.
-I can take His works and prove His perfection; and he who takes his good old whisky and drugs, and says God is Perfection, is a liar.
-He who has lung fever, pneumonia, flux, or any fever, and drinks his whisky, denies the whole idea of the perfection of God.
+This is the first school which ever raised the flag on the globe, as far as history says, "that God is Truth," and this can be proven.
+I can take His works and prove His perfection; and he who takes his good old whisky and drugs, and says God is Perfection, is a falsifier.
+He who has lung fever, pneumonia, flux, or any fever, and drinks whisky for relief, denies the whole idea of the perfection of God.
 He slaps it in the face, and not only that, but in effect says, God is a failure.

 I have been called a fanatic.
 Why?
-Because I have asserted that the divine mind had plenty of intelligence and a great deal to spare; and you have been taking some of it in to make a practical and sensible use of it for yourself and fami-Without that confidence in the powers lies. found in that machine, what will your old earth be doing?
-She will be courting the moon that revolves around it, without a living human soul on it, in a few thousand years.
+Because I have asserted that the divine mind had plenty of intelligence and a great deal to spare; and you have been taking some of it in to make a practical and sensible use of it for yourselves and your families.
+Without that confidence in the powers found in that machine, what will your old earth be doing?
+She will be courting the moon that revolves around it, in a few thousand years.
 Our digitalis, our whisky, our opium, and other foolish things that are called remedies, are fast driving from the face of the earth the human family.
 Two hundred and eighty thousand morphine sots in the city of New York ten years ago.
-Chloral hydrates world without end.
-Nearly seventy thousand have had their arms punched by Keeley to knock out - what?
+Chloral hydrate victims world without end.
+Nearly seventy thousand have had their arms punched by Keeley to knock out-what?
 The whisky habit.

-Dr. Smith, I wish you would come up here.
-This is Dr. Smith, our professor in anatomy and physiology.
-I want to know if you do not believe, from your own observation, that the socalled science of medicine, with its stimulants and its other poisons, is doing more harm than good?
+Doctor, I wish you would come up here.
+This is our professor in anatomy and physiology.
+I want to know if you do not believe, from your own observation, that the so-called science of medicine, with its stimulants and its other poisons, is doing more harm than good?